aimeos/aimeos-docs/src/admin/jqadm/panel-templates.md

 # List template

-The list template for a panel must be stored in you own Aimeos extension in `./admin/jqadm/templates/<panel name>/list-standard.php` and consists of the
+The list template for a panel must be stored in your own Aimeos extension in `./admin/jqadm/templates/<panel name>/list-standard.php` and consists of the

 * navigation bar including the global search
 * top and bottom pagination